Your guide to generating leads across multiple channels, including LinkedIn, cold email, and cold calls.

 He finished the sequence off with a LinkedIn message to ensure he covered all his bases, especially since the original communication was via LinkedIn.

 And by including a question in this message he was able to open the conversation up:

-Now let’s check out the behind the scenes of this sequence.
+Now let’s take a look behind the scenes of this sequence.
 As important as your steps are, it’s also essential to set up a proper delay so you aren’t bombarding leads but also aren’t giving them too much time so they forget about you.

 And it worked really well for Simon!

 So if Simon had only sent the emails he would only get a 9% reply rate, which still isn’t bad considering he was sending resources in hopes that leads would use them (AKA click).

 But by adding that LinkedIn message and starting a conversation he was able to get a 40% response rate in total and get to know his leads better 🧨

 Another example of the power of a multichannel strategy + follow-ups!